faizan-yousaf/DataGuru-Bot/README.md

 ---

 ## 📄 License
-This project is licensed under the **MIT License**.
+This project is licensed under the **MIT License** ⚖.
 Feel free to use and improve it!

 ---